-The best backpacks with wheels allow users to both carry their baggage on their backs or pull it effortlessly behind them – the best of both worlds!
+The more observant amongst you will probably have noticed that traditional backpacks, like submarines and hamburgers, usually don’t have wheels.
+But what if they did?!
+Well a backpacks with wheels would allow users to both carry their baggage on their backs or pull it effortlessly behind them – the best of both worlds!

-We bring together a round-up of the top 12 backpacks with wheels, providing you with all the details you need to make the right choice!
+Well I will tell you.
+I tried and tested a bunch of them and so I could bring together my round-up of the top 12 backpacks with wheels, providing you with all the details you need to make the right choice!

 - Quick Answer: The Best Backpacks with Wheels